skriptum/inequality/text/03_emp.md

-## Empirical Strategy
+## Methodology

 Panel Regression

-- like @kuhnIncomeWealthInequality2020
+- different portfolio compositions of groups
+  - Different reactions to valuation changes
+  - estimate their reaction to chagnes in asset
+  - focusing on house prices and stock prices
 - reactions of wealth group shares in total wealth to
   - Housing Prices
   - Stock Prices
-- different portfolio compositions of groups
-- different reactions

-Time Series Regression

-- heterogeneity in reactions
-- due to heterogeneity in portfolios across europe
-- simple panel regression = averages into the coefficient
-- => separate regressions for each country

-Counterfactual Simulation

-- vastly different coefficients = different reactions of share to same increase in HP
-- simulation: what would happen if growth in HW in XX would be distributed like in YY
-  - ex: Germany: most of the asset gains = going to T10 and M40
-  - counter: Spain: more equal distribution of gains
-- Case Example: Germany
-  - largest Country in Eurozone, unequal distribution of asset price gains
-  - simulate what would happen if HP growth would be distributed like in EU average?
-- reaction of share of B50

-## Panel Regression
+- can be interpreted as elasiticity of wealth shares with respect to asset prices

 Regression Formula
 $$